August - September 2005

 For college students with ADD, picking a major is fraught with the same difficulties they experienced when learning to read, write, multiply, and divide.

-College Advice for ADHD Students
+You're on Your Own: College Success for ADHD Students

 Meds: Use Them Wisely in College